dlabarzewski/angular-realworld-example-app/README.md

 We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc) but the codebase should be straightforward to follow as is.
 We've also released a [step-by-step tutorial w/ screencasts](https://thinkster.io/tutorials/building-real-world-angular-2-apps) that teaches you how to recreate the codebase from scratch.

+# Changelog

+This repo is forked from [gothinkster/angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app)

+1. Data fetched in reactive
+2. Change detection strategy OnPush is used
+3. Created tags sidebar component

 # Getting started

 Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
 You can `npm install` to resolve all dependencies (should take a couple of seconds).